Pituitary Adenoma: The Basics

 Often, these treatments are used:

-• Radiation, the use of high energy x-rays to kill cells, is used after surgery in some cases.
+- Radiation: The use of high energy x-rays to kill cells, is sometimes used after surgery.

-• Stereotactic Radiosurgery is the use of a large dose of radiation in one or a few days.
+- Stereotactic Radiosurgery: The use of a large dose of radiation over one or a few days.

 This article is a basic guide to pituitary adenoma.
 You can learn more about your type of pituitary adenoma and treatment by using the links below.